tfsec/tfsec.github.io/_docs/aws/AWS042.md

 ---
-title: aws-iam-require-lowercase-in-passwords - IAM Password policy should have requirement for at least one lowercase character.
+title: IAM Password policy should have requirement for at least one lowercase character.
+shortcode: aws-iam-require-lowercase-in-passwords
+legacy: AWS042
 summary: IAM Password policy should have requirement for at least one lowercase character.
 resources: [aws_iam_account_password_policy]
-permalink: /docs/aws/aws-iam-require-lowercase-in-passwords/
+permalink: /docs/aws/iam/require-lowercase-in-passwords/
+redirect_from:
+  - /docs/aws/AWS042/
 ---

 ### Explanation

 IAM account password policies should ensure that passwords content including at least one lowercase character.